-In 2018 the Bank performed its activity in line with the approved risk strategy and in accordance with the goals for development, by further enhancing the control mechanisms with respect to risks inherent to the banking activity, including developing additional capital and liquidity buffers, maintaining an effective control environment with respect to current business processes, as well as refining the internal risk management framework in compliance with the regulatory requirements and standards, incl.
-IFRS 9.
+In 2019 the Bank performed its activity in line with the approved risk strategy and in accordance with the goals for development, by further enhancing the control mechanisms with respect to risks inherent to the banking activity, including developing additional capital buffers.
+Focus during the year was placed on executing the goals for reducing and management of nonperforming exposures, including through sales of portfolios, as well as with respect to long-term priorities towards optimizing non-interest assets and ensuring their effective realization.